egzontina/plan-events/README.md

 ## About
-An Angular project that builds a Front-End application to display  design to register  and preview an event.
+An Angular project that builds a Front-End application to display a page to register  and preview an event.

 App is running at [https://egzontina.github.io/event-planner/](https://egzontina.github.io/event-planner/).

 ## Installing and running for the first time locally